panjf2000/goproxy/README.md

 go get github.com/panjf2000/goproxy
 ```

-**Besides, you also need a redis to support caching responses if you enable redis config in goproxy.**
+**Besides, you also need a Redis to support caching responses if you enable Redis config in goproxy.**

 ### 2.Compile the source code